-If the Grantee is experiencing problems or is failing to comply with regulations, these issues will be specifically outlined in a follow-up email, along with recommendations or requirements to address and rectify the problems.
-If a concern is issued for noncompliance, the monitoring follow-up email will provide recommendations on how the situation can be remedied, but no additional action is required.
-When a finding is issued, the monitoring follow-up email will identify a deadline for when the specific issues must be corrected.
+If the Grantee is experiencing problems or is failing to comply with regulations, these issues will be specifically outlined in the monitoring follow-up letter, along with recommendations or requirements to address and rectify the problems.
+If a concern is issued for noncompliance, the monitoring follow-up letter will provide recommendations on how the situation can be remedied, but no additional action is required.
+When a finding is issued, the monitoring follow-up letter will identify a deadline for when the specific issues must be corrected.
 The monitor will then follow-up with the organization to make sure the corrections have been made.

-For situations in which the recommended corrections have not been made, the organization will be issued a Final Notice of Compliance and provided thirty (30) days to complete the corrective steps with the intent to terminate the Grant Agreement should compliance not be achieved with that timeframe.
+For situations in which the recommended corrections have not been made, the organization will be issued a Final Notice of Compliance and provided thirty (30) days to complete the corrective steps with the intent to terminate the Grant Agreement should compliance not be achieved in 30 days.
 Failure to complete the corrective steps will result in notice of termination.